 Now, employers know that a lot is going on behind the scene when an employer hires an employee.
 But, the candidates don't know what is happening.
 They can only guess.

 And, one bad habit that some employers exhibit is to keep all prospects waiting in the dark while they make an offer and negotiate with their first choice candidate.
 You need to let the other candidates know as soon as you know that they are not the person you want to hire.
 Do you settle instead for a second or third choice candidate?
 This is a bad practice.

 If you want to establish a reputation as an employer of choice to attract the best applicants and make your employees proud to recruit for you, you’ll stay in touch with your candidates at each step of the hiring process.

-With the accelerating war for the best talent, your reputation is the recruitment tool that will attract the best employees - or the worst.
+With the accelerating war for the best talent, your reputation is the recruitment tool that will attract the best employees or the worst.
 Your reputation, and the pride employees experience when they work for you are also your best employee retention tools.

 Sample Rejection Letter Following an Interview

 This is an example of a rejection letter that can be sent following an interview.
 Download the rejection letter template (compatible with Google Docs and Word Online) or see below for more examples.